Crediting Middlebury College Special Collections

 Typically, the creator of materials owns copyright for those materials.
-While Special Collections owns the physical materials in our care, we do not necessarily own the copyright, unless it has been transferred to us by the creator.
-Permission to publish materials can only be granted by the copyright holder.
+While Special Collections owns the physical materials in our care, we do not necessarily own the copyright, unless it has been transferred to us.

 In most cases, Special Collections does not hold the copyright to its materials and cannot grant or deny permission to use them.
 You are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
-We ask that you cite Special Collections as the source of the materials with the appropriate credit line provided at the bottom of this page.
+We ask that you cite Special Collections as the source of the materials with the appropriate credit line.

 If you have more information pertaining to the copyright of any of our materials, we would appreciate hearing from you.
 Please contact email@example.com.